vivi2393142/ting-mate-frontend/README.md

 ## Project Overview

 **TingMate** is a daily support app designed for memory-impaired individuals and their caregivers, featuring an AI voice assistant to help manage reminders and tasks.
-The name "TingMate" reflects its role as a reliable companion for reminders and to-do tasks.
+The name "TingMate" reflects its role as a reliable mate for reminders and to-do tasks.
 This repository contains the frontend implementation, built with React Native and Expo.

 ## Project Structure